ldaniel/fgv-spatial-statistics/README.md

 This website intends to present the work analysis for the *"Spatial Statistics"* class.

-See the final website report at: [https://ldaniel.github.io/Spatial-Statistics](https://ldaniel.github.io/Spatial-Statistics).
+:octocat: See the final website report at: [https://ldaniel.github.io/Spatial-Statistics](https://ldaniel.github.io/Spatial-Statistics).

 ## Professor
 - Eduardo de Rezende Francisco